 Applicants for deferred duty should seek independent financial advice prior to lodging an application.

 Approved applicants will be advised in writing.
-Approval is conditional upon the person entering into a deferral arrangement about the payment of duty and interest as set out above.
+Approval of an application for deferred duty constitutes the applicant/s entering into a deferral time payment arrangement regarding the payment of duty and interest, as set out above.

 If an application is not approved, duty is payable either within 90 days of the date of the agreement for transfer or the longer period allowed for an Off the Plan purchase.